Manhattan seen across the Hudson river from New Jersey.Life in Tanzania through the eyes of an Englishman

 It also allows me to post status and images from my moderately-smart phone ;=)

 COMPO.If you are a Linux user, you might want to try this piece of graphical design software I worked on last year.
 You can use it to design business cards, labels, logos for your web site, and things of that sort.
 You can download it from the BEV COMPO page, where you'll also find the documentation.

 About You.A bit of nonsense.
 If you've ever wondered what a web site can discover about you when you visit one of their pages with little or no effort, then now you know.

-Contact BEV.If you want to get in touch outside the built-in comment system, email Steve Teale.
+Contact BEV.If you want to get in touch outside the newsfeed system, where you can post just like I can, email Steve Teale.